-The inspector will determine if an current approved HUD inspection breach as identified in 24 CFR 982.404 (b) is the responsibility of the family.
-Families may be given extensions to cure breaches by the Inspection Supervisor.
+The inspector will determine if an HQS/UPCS-V breach as identified in 24 CFR 982.404 (b) is the responsibility of the family.
+Families may be given extensions to cure HQS/UPCS-V breaches by the HCVP Inspection Supervisor.